-The Gulf region is known for its rivers and this is reflected in the drive through Limmen National Park, which crosses four major rivers and follows a fifth, the Roper River, for a while.
+The Gulf region is known for its rivers and this is strongly reflected in the drive through Limmen National Park, which crosses four major rivers and follows a fifth, the Roper River, for awhile.

-It is a paradise for anglers and birdwatchers, and is always popular among anglers.
-A diversity of landscapes makes the drive through the Park varied and interesting.
-Along the main road you will experience woodlands, rivers, floodplains and billabongs, while short detours reward visitors with more.
+This Park is very popular with anglers and birdwatchers.
+A diversity of landscapes makes the drive through the Park varied and interesting - passing woodlands, rivers, floodplains and billabongs, while short detours reward visitors with more.

 - Boating Facilities

 - Caravan / Camper Trailer / Campervan Sites / Campsites

 - Picnic Area

 Can Limmen National Park be done as a day trip?

 Limmen National Park is best done over a few days as a camping trip to allow time to visit the different attractions, discover the extensive wildlife and soak up the remote ambiance of the area.